MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pair-probabilities-fl.md

 ## Usage

 `pair_probabilities_fl` is a user-defined function.
-You can either embed its code as a query-defined function or you can define it as a stored function in your database.
+You can either embed its code as a query-defined function or you can create a stored function in your database.
 See the following tabs for more examples.

 # [Query-defined](#tab/query-defined)